Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 2. Alternate Leg Crossing in Meditation

-When you are practicing Padmasana during pranayama or meditation practices it is advised to alternate the crossing of your legs every day.
+When you are practicing This pose during pranayama or meditation practices it is advised to alternate the crossing of your legs every day.
 This helps to avoid hip imbalances and improves flexibility overall.
 By constantly changing the position that your legs are in, you'll be able to make sure that both sides of your body are given the same concentration and stimulation.

 Also Read: Padahastasana - The Immense Source of Power and Peace (Hand Under Foot Pose)